 I had it twice during out trip and both times it tasted exactly the same, hats off to the chef.

-This soup quickly went to the top of my tasting experiences and I was talking about it long time after coming back from the trip.
-No Michelin stars required.
+This soup quickly went to the top of my tasting experiences and I was talking about it a long time after coming back from the trip.
+No Michelin stars are required.

 Hope you enjoy the tour of Budapest with me!

 If you visited yourself, please leave a comment below and tell me what I missed so I can be better prepared for next time.